neropatti/ammo-percentage-indicator/README.md

 - Sleep
 - An animation showing how much you've WASTED on a resuply.
   - Like a red shadow coming up behind the % showing how much
-- An animation for resupllying
-  - Spin?
-  - Opacity 0 => 1, like reset spin "cachink"

 ### Nero